firepear/thrasher-music-catalog/README.md

 # thrasher-music-catalog

-The catalog is the component of the Thrasher music library suite which provides faceted classification (i.e. "tagging") and metadata management for a music collection.
+The catalog is the component of the Thrasher music library suite which provides faceted classification (i.e. "tagging"), querying, and metadata management for the music collection.

 It operates over a directory tree of MP3 files, building and managing a SQLite database (AKA the catalog) which contains the data extracted